J-DubApps/Blog/content/posts/2013/Yoda-Was-Right-About-Fear/Yoda-Was-Right-About-Fear.md

   <img src="https://julianwest.me/Blog/posts/2013/Yoda-Was-Right-About-Fear/yoda.jpeg" alt="Alt text">
 </div><br />

-The Star Wars prequels were among the least-enjoyed among Gen-X fans, while my Gen-Z nephews love them.
-For me, there is a *fantastic* Zen observation in Episode I which few people notice.
-The part I love is where Yoda discusses fear and attachment, and hints at a fundamentally powerful way to *be* life.<br />
+The Star Wars prequels were among the least-enjoyed by myself and several of my ancient Gen-X friends, while my Gen-Z nephews *love them*.
+But, for me, there is this *fantastic* Zen observation in Episode I which few people notice or think about much. <br />

-It’s Episode I scene where Yoda asks Anakin how he feels.
-He observes Anakin’s fears about losing his mother, and Anakin asks what fear has to do with anything — to which Yoda answers:<br />
+It's where Yoda discusses fear and attachment in Episode I.  In the scene Yoda asks Anakin how he feels, and he observes Anakin’s fears about losing his mother.
+Anakin asks what fear has to do with anything — to which Yoda answers:<br />

->“Everything!
+>“***Everything***!
 Fear is the path to the dark side.
 Fear leads to <i>anger</i>.
 Anger leads to <i>hate</i>.
 Hate leads to ***suffering***.”<br />

 <div class="video">
 {{< youtube kFnFr-DOPf8 >}}